QuTech-Delft/imsep/docs/clean-code/index.md

 ## Further reading

-Next up is the [basic work cycle](./basic-cycle.md) with Git.
-In this section, frequently used commands are discussed to create changes in the repository.
+[Next up](./basic-testing.md) is an introduction to code testing.
+On this page, unit testing is covered, with an introduction to system tests.
-The subsequent [section](./advanced-cycle.md) delves further into Git with more advanced scenarios, like merge conflicts and code reviews.
+The subsequent [page](./advanced-testing.md) delves further into testing with more advanced topics, like mocking and code coverage.